 Step 1: Obtain your NIF number

-The NIF is your Portuguese tax identification number.
+The first step for moving to Portugal from Australia is to obtain your NIF, the Portuguese tax identification number.
 You’ll need it for almost everything—opening a bank account, signing a rental contract, or submitting your visa application.
 Australians can get a NIF either through a tax representative in Portugal or directly at a Finanças office once in the country.

 Step 2: Open a Portuguese bank account